Skip to main content

 As I mentioned, I started playing for England Deaf Women when I was 13 years old.
 It has always been a women's team so it can be players of any age but you can't go into tournaments until you're 16.

-I didn't really like futsal at the start and was still playing a lot of 11-a-side so I was more just doing futsal to keep me ticking over.
+I didn't really like Futsal at the start and was still playing a lot of eleven-a-side so I was more just doing Futsal to keep me ticking over.

 But then I went to Bulgaria in 2015 and we won bronze at the European Championships, which is a massive achievement.
 It wasn't what we wanted, because we went for gold and we should have got gold, so it was kind of a bittersweet tournament for me.